Gravitational instantons with faster than quadratic curvature decay (I): Asymptotic Fibration

-\begin{remark} If we look at the above proof carefully, we know that we only used elements close enough to identity.
-Therefore, it's enough to assume that $G_i$ have a local group structure near identity rather than being a group.
+\begin{remark} According to Theorem 4.5 of \cite{BuserKarcher}, it is enough to assume that $G_i$ have a local group structure near identity rather than being a group.
 Actually the theorem is even true if the product of $a,b\in G_i$ contains an error controlled by $C_i|a||b|$, where $C_i$ converge to 0 as $i$ goes to infinity.
-In particular, the local group $G_i$ in Theorem \ref{local-tangent-cone} satisfy the Theorem.
+In particular, the local groups $G_i$ in Theorem \ref{local-tangent-cone} satisfy the Theorem.
 For those local groups, since the rotation (i.e holonomy) part is bounded by the translation (i.e. length) part by Theorem \ref{hol-control}, the length of the geodesic loop is equivalent to the length in the above theorem. \end{remark}

 Now we are ready to go back to study the length of short geodesic loops.
 In the rest of this section, we fix a geodesic ray $\alpha$ from $o$ to infinity and start doing analysis about geodesic loops based on the ray.
 This ray corresponds to the point $(1,[\alpha])$ in the tangent cone at infinity $C(S(\infty))$.